TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Introduction

 \section{Introduction}

-Time-series data mining holds significant importance in healthcare, given its potential to trace patient health trajectories and predict medical outcomes \citep{ma2023survey, TS-TCC, Ismail_Fawaz_2019}.
-In the field of healthcare, there are two primary categories: continuous and irregularly-sampled time-series data.
-Continuous time-series, such as biosignals, has been extensively studied in various applications including health monitoring \citep{biosignal_forecasting}, disease classification \citep{XSleepNet}, and physical activity prediction \citep{DeepPPG}.
-Irregularly-sampled time series is commonly found in clinical records, where spontaneous updates are made to an individual patient’s health status \citep{zhang2022graphguided}.
-The key challenge is to extract meaningful representation from these time-series, especially when there is limited labeled data available.
-A promising approach to overcome this constraint is to adopt transfer learning \citep{ma2023survey}.
-Initially, a model is pre-trained on large datasets to capture temporal representation.
-This pre-trained model (PTM) is then fine-tuned to adapt to the target domain, which often has limited data.
+Time-series forecasting holds significant importance in healthcare, given its potential to trace patient health trajectories and predict medical diagnoses \cite{TS_PTM_survey, TS-TCC}.
+In the field of healthcare, there are two primary categories: continuously monitored and irregularly-sampled time series data.
+Continuous time-series, such as biosignals, have been extensively studied in various applications, including health monitoring \cite{biosignal_forecasting}, disease classification \cite{XSleepNet}, and physical activity prediction \cite{DeepPPG}.
+Irregularly-sampled time series are commonly found in clinical records, where spontaneous updates are made due to outpatient hospital visits or inpatient hospital stays \cite{RAINDROP}.
+The key challenge is to extract meaningful contextualized representations from these time-series to make accurate long-term forecasting.
+A promising approach is to adopt transfer learning \cite{TS_PTM_survey}.
+Initially, a model is pre-trained on large-scale datasets to learn contextualized temporal representations.
+This pre-trained model (PTM) is then fine-tuned to forecast target sequences.

-The recent impressive achievements of Transformer PTMs in Natural Language Processing and Computer Vision domains have inspired growing interest in time-series Transformer PTMs.
-Time-Series Transformer (TST) uses a self-supervised learning through masking strategy to extract contextual dependencies from time-series \citep{TST}. \citet{CRT} developed Cross-Reconstruction Transformer (CRT) to model temporal-spectral relations in time-series by dropping and reconstructing certain parts.
-Additionally, Transformer PTMs have also been applied to traffic \citep{traffic1}, tabular time-series \citep{tabular1}, and speech data \citep{speech1, speech2}.
+The recent impressive achievements of Transformer PTMs in Natural Language Processing (NLP) and Computer Vision (CV) domains have inspired growing interest in time-series Transformer-based PTMs.
+Time-Series Transformer (TST) uses a mask-and-reconstruction pre-training strategy to extract contextualized representations from time series \cite{TST}.
+Cross-Reconstruction Transformer (CRT) learns temporal representations by dropping and reconstructing certain segments from time series \cite{CRT}.
+Additionally, Transformer PTMs have been applied to traffic \cite{traffic1}, tabular \cite{tabular1}, and speech time-series \cite{speech1, speech2}.